HubEpitechBenin/Retrieval-Augmented-Generation-Workshop/README.md

 - HuggingFace account and API token
 - DeepSeek API key (or compatible LLM API)

+> **Note**: If you need help setting up Python, VS Code, and the uv package manager, please refer to our [Setup Guide](SETUP.md) for detailed instructions.

 ### Installation

 1. Clone the repository: